Our experts provide thorough evaluation, comprehensive testing and extensive treatment options for hives (urticaria) and angioedema.

 We take a family-centered approach to care and believe the best results occur when the parents, child and healthcare provider work together, each sharing their area of knowledge to help diagnose and manage your child’s hives.
 Knowing your child and your family allows us to better help you.

 Lurie Children’s Division of Allergy and Immunology is at the cutting edge of clinical research.
-We offer our patients with food allergy the newest treatments as well as opportunities to be part of studies in hopes to discover more treatments and a cure.
+We offer our patients with chronic hives the newest treatments as well as opportunities to be part of studies in hopes to discover more treatments and a cure.

 We are not currently recruiting patients for hives studies.
 Check back in the future for updates.